 In addition to, and in support of the NASP general internship requirements, the school psychology program has specific requirements, all designed to help students gain knowledge and competency in all ten of the NASP training domains and seven Wisconsin DPI pupil services standards.
 Candidates are expected to be aware of all requirements, to be summarized in a syllabus provided to each students.
-Key expectations typically include arranging meetings between supervisors, completing a written agreement plan, completing certain numbers/types of cases, attending internship seminar meetings in Hudson, logging hours, and arranging supervisor site visits.
-Additionally, the university-based supervisors often assign readings and on-line discussions with interns to support development during the internship year.
+Key expectations typically include arranging meetings between supervisors, completing a written agreement plan, completing certain numbers/types of cases, attending internship seminar meetings, logging hours, and arranging supervisor site visits.
+Additional readings/requirements may be assigned as part of internship seminars.
 See the SPSY 775/776 syllabus for details.